wheelercj/til/content/posts/awaiting-shell-scripts-with-javascript.md

 const promisedExec = promisify(require('child_process').exec)

 /**
- * exec executes a command and either returns its output to stdout or throws an error.
+ * exec executes a command and either returns its output or throws an error.
+In Windows,
- * In Windows, only Command Prompt commands can be used with this function.
+ * only Command Prompt commands can be used with this function.
  * @example
  * try {
  *     const stdout = await exec('echo hello');